isomerpages/sndgo-corp/_about-smart-nation/our-smart-nation-journey/achievements.md

 The Republic took the honours due to factors such as its technology infrastructure, digital initiatives and its “sterling” response to the Covid-19 pandemic.

-Click <a href="https://www.todayonline.com/singapore/spore-takes-top-spot-ranking-smart-city-govts-praised-sterling-covid-19-response-digital" target="_blank">here</a> to find out more about 2021 Smart City Governments ranking.
+Click on the link to find out more about the <a href="https://www.todayonline.com/singapore/spore-takes-top-spot-ranking-smart-city-govts-praised-sterling-covid-19-response-digital" target="_blank"> 2021 Smart City Governments ranking</a>.

 [Return to top](#our-achievements)